pgroenbaek/tsre5-trainsimcom-fork-qt6/docs/cmake-build-manual.md

 In the windows build of Qt6, CMake is included.
 So you don't need to download and install it yourself.

-But you need to add the CMake directory within the Qt6 installation to your system env path variable.
+**Note:** You will need to add the CMake directory within the Qt6 installation to your system env path variable.

 The directory looks like `C:\path\to\Qt\Tools\CMake_64\bin`, or similar, depending on where you installed Qt6.

-Open a new powershell window, and verify you can run:
+Add the directory to path.
+Then open a new powershell window, and verify you can run:

 ```powershell
 cmake --version